Table of contents:

 The software also automatically assesses your performance based on metrics like speaking time, pitch effectiveness, and objection handling.
 This data allows you to identify areas for improvement quickly.

 Lead scoring is an incredibly powerful sales automation example.
 You can streamline your sales process and increase conversion rates when you know the likelihood of a lead becoming a customer before you even talk to them.

-Lead scoring works by assigning values to specific activities or attributes so that over time, you can know what leads are the most promising.
+Lead scoring works by assigning values to specific activities or attributes so that you can know the most promising leads over time.

-Attributes like job title, industry, company size, or revenue are examples of data points that could help you determine whether a prospect is worth pursuing.
+Attributes like job title, industry, company size, or revenue are data points that could help you determine whether a prospect is worth pursuing.

 Sales Automation Tips